umbraco/UmbracoDocs/Documentation/Using-Umbraco/Config-files/umbracoSettings/index.md

 ##Webservices

-umbraco includes a simple set of webservices to control content, members, media files etc etc from external applications.
+Umbraco includes a simple set of webservices to control content, members, media files etc etc from external applications.
 They can be turned completely off on the <webservices> element or enabled one by one by enabling users access.

 documentServiceUsers: access to creating and publishing content
 url: /umbraco/webservices/api/documentservice.asmx